ECOSYSTEM Summit Barcelona 2026 Agenda

 Rooftop cocktails and networking

-A closing networking reception to continue the day’s conversations and connect practitioners across sectors before the summit moves into Day 2.
+Rooftop cocktails, networking, and closing remarks to continue the day’s conversations and connect practitioners across sectors before the summit moves into Day 2.

 Day 2 · September 17, 2026